Articles and resources to help Christians learn to pray

 Every election season brings a certain degree of anxiety or uneasiness.
 It’s a big change when one leader steps down and another takes his or her place.
-The national elections of 2016 are bringing out, what seems to me, to be a greater level of anxiety and even anger than most election cycles.
+Recently, national elections are bringing out, what seems to me, to be a greater level of anxiety and even anger than most election cycles.
 Social media is a reflection of that.
 Try expressing an opinion on social media without someone slamming you.

 Today, Christians are faced with some tough choices, and I don’t just mean which candidate to vote for.
 How do we handle the high level of animosity and tension that is so prevalent in our nation today?
 How do we live out the lifestyle of Jesus in our politically charged season?

 There’s another extreme that is also very prevalent.
 It happens when Christians forget that the advance of the Kingdom of Christ is not dependent upon who the president of the United States is.
 Ignoring that can cause us to become combative, angry, and over-emphasize the importance of this or any election.
-In this
+In this posture we forget that those in another political party or backing a different candidate are not our enemies.
+We can find ourselves demonizing others and forgetting the law of love.

 May I suggest a broad middle ground that allows for many degrees of involvement or non-involvement?
-It recognizes that that in our nation we have been given
+It recognizes that that in our nation we have been given as astonishing gift of selecting our own leaders.
+Yes, yes, I know they often fail us.
+But then, who of us doesn’t fail in our best attempts at times.
+The truth of the matter is that we still get the opportunity to choose, even if the choices aren’t always what I would want.

 The Apostle Paul commands us in I Timothy 2, to pray for those in authority so that we might live quiet and peaceful lives.
 He sums up that thought in verse 4, relating it to God’s desire for everyone to be saved.
 Paul really was interested in who government leaders were, but not so he could have a nice, comfortable life, but so that the atmosphere of the nation would be conducive to evangelism.
 It seems to me that Paul demonstrates a beautiful balance for us regarding our involvement in selecting leadership and voting.